UtrechtUniversity/ilab-catalog/README.md

 192.168.70.10 ilab-catalog.ckan.test
 ```

-## Upgrading I-lab Catalog instance
+## Upgrading Yoda Catalog instance
-Upgrading the I-lab Catalog development instance to the latest version can be done by running the Ansible playbooks again.
+Upgrading the Yoda Catalog development instance to the latest version can be done by running the Ansible playbooks again.

 On a Windows host first SSH into the Ansible controller virtual machine (skip this step on GNU/Linux or macOS):
 ```bash